Intel dossier

 In-migration durability: A net gain of 57,300 residents between July 2023 and July 2024 — 157 people/day — with primary sources from Northeast finance professionals and California corporate departures.
 Unlike tech-driven migration (which can reverse quickly), finance and corporate in-migration is stickier because it is driven by headcount relocation rather than remote-work arbitrage.

 CBRE investor signal: Charlotte ranked #5 nationally in CBRE's 2026 North America Investor Intentions Survey, up 13 spots year-over-year — the most significant jump of any tracked metro.
+Treat this as survey/source-note evidence, not as a DB-backed market-observation row.

 Where Discipline Matters